 - We require a dressy shirt or blouse (fabric should not be sheer and must have sleeves; no logos, please).

 - We require dress pants, solid, dark wash denim, or skirts covering the knee when sitting/standing (no faded or torn denim, corduroys, or shorts).

 - We require dress shoes (i.e., heels, ballet flats, etc. no casual sandals or tennis shoes.).

 - Optional: blazer.

-Citizen Voters: Everyone will have the right to vote as a TeenPact Citizen and will register with a party in the beginning of the event, to determine majority and minority parties.
+Citizen Voters: Everyone will register with a party before the beginning of the event, to determine majority and minority parties for the week.

-Senators & Representatives: Will be responsible for researching the bills ahead of time and choosing which bills they would like to sponsor.
+Senators & Representatives: Will be responsible for researching the bills ahead of time and choosing which bills they would like to sponsor on a first come-first served basis.
 Each legislator will be assigned to a committee and will participate in the process of examining, debating, & voting bills out of committee.
-Once all the bills go through committee the legislative sessions will begin in the House and Senate.
+Once bills are passed through committee they are heard during legislative sessions in the House and Senate.

 photo cred: special thanks to Tanner Henvey.